-Northeastern has partnered with Raise.me to offer U.S. high school students the opportunity to earn micro-scholarships that recognize their academic achievements and outstanding accomplishments.
+Northeastern has partnered with RaiseMe to offer U.S. high school students the opportunity to earn micro-scholarships that recognize their academic achievements and outstanding accomplishments.
 Students can earn up to $20,000 in micro-scholarships each year, which will be incorporated in their Northeastern University financial aid award.

-Micro-scholarships earned through Raise.me represent a minimum of grant or scholarship aid that students will receive from Northeastern, provided they apply, are admitted, and enroll.
+Micro-scholarships earned through RaiseMe represent a minimum of grant or scholarship aid that students will receive from Northeastern, provided they apply, are admitted, and enroll.
 Students may be eligible for additional aid based on their formal application for admission and financial aid application materials.
-If a higher amount of grant or scholarship aid is included in the final award letter from Northeastern University, please note that this includes the amount earned on Raise.me and is not in addition to those earnings.
+If you have been awarded a higher amount of institutional grant and/or merit scholarship funding from Northeastern University, this grant/scholarship supersedes your earnings on RaiseMe and is not in addition to those earnings.
 Please note, for students admitted to The N.U.in Program, your earnings on RaiseMe will be distributed between the fall and spring semester of your first year and will be awarded on a per-term basis thereafter provided you meet the below eligibility criteria.

 Students may be eligible for a variety of aid programs independent of Northeastern University and the federal/state aid process.
 A number of organizations, both locally and nationally, have funds available for students who meet their criteria.
 Students are encouraged to pursue outside scholarship opportunities to help with the cost of their education.
 View additional information, including outside scholarship opportunities and resources.